Salem Maritime National Historical Park Redesignation and Boundary Study Act

 What This Bill Does

-This bill redesignates the Salem Maritime National Historic Site in Massachusetts as a National Historical Park and directs the Secretary of the Interior to study whether additional sites related to maritime history, coastal defenses, and military history should be included.
+This bill renames the Salem Maritime National Historic Site in Massachusetts to the Salem Maritime National Historical Park, upgrading its designation.
+It also directs the Secretary of the Interior to study whether nearby sites connected to maritime history, coastal defenses, and military history (including the Salem Armory) should be added to the park.

 Who Benefits and How